 Golf practice routine – 6 hours a week

-The key with a 6-hour practice routine is to have clear goals and ways of tracking your progress each week.
-Otherwise how do you know you’re getting better each week?
+The key to a 6-hour practice routine is to have clear goals and ways of tracking your progress each week.
+Otherwise, how do you know you’re getting better each week?

-Before you begin structuring your 6-hour practice routine have a read of this article titled: real reason golfers don’t get better.
+Before you begin structuring your 6-hour practice routine have a read of this article explaining the reasons you might not be getting better at golf.
 It will hopefully give you a clear insight – increased practice volume is useless without good planning, thinking and reflection over every golf shot you hit.

 Setting practice goals for your routine

 Ensure you keep on top of your basics (setup and alignment) as covered in the one-hour routine, and pick your key weaknesses from the three-hour practice routine section.
 On top of this give yourself three clear goals every month to structure your practice around.
 An example might be:

 - Improve putting from 10-20 feet.

 Once you have your goals you can begin to devise a practice routine that targets these areas.
 For each area of your game you may have a technical aspect to work on, but also ensure you have a weekly skills game in place to track your progress.
 Visit the articles below to grab some skills games:

 It then becomes a game of planning each week, completing the practice and learning, then refining what you do next week.
 Below is a screenshot of a document I use with my pros to track their practice stats.
 I have this as a free download at the end of this article.

 Within this one document you can plan your practice each week, with a second tab to track your scores for skills games.
 It is very simple but allows you to track your practice stats over time.